Parent bug: Parental care

 After oviposition, the parent bug female stands over the egg batch and shields it throughout egg development.
 Predation appears to limit the clutch size in E. grisea.
 Experiments have shown that large females lay larger egg clutches than small females.
 However, when the clutch size was manipulated, small females protecting large clutches lost significantly more eggs than large females guarding small clutches or females in the control groups (guarding clutches of optimal size).

-After hatching, larvae of the parent bug remain in a tight aggregation, feeding on their empty egg shells.
-When any larva tries to abandon the aggregation, the female tilts her body, stretches her antennae to reach the larva and pushes the larva back to the aggregation.
+After hatching, nymphs of the parent bug remain in a tight aggregation, feeding on their empty egg shells.
+When any nymph tries to abandon the aggregation, the female tilts her body, stretches her antennae to reach the nymph and pushes the nymph back to the aggregation.
 During the second and third instar they move, for food, towards catkins then back to the leaf with the female in close attendance.
-The female keeps a lookout for the larvae constantly and manages them with touches of her antennae.
-Finally, larvae form smaller groups and disperse at the end of the third instar, at which point the female leaves them.
+The female keeps a lookout for the nymphs constantly and manages them with touches of her antennae.
+Finally, nymphs form smaller groups and disperse at the end of the third instar, at which point the female leaves them.